-AbbVie had no other-than-temporary impairments as of December 31, 2018.
-Net realized gains and losses were insignificant in 2018 and 2016.
-Net realized gains in 2017 were \$90 million.
+AbbVie had no other-than-temporary impairments as of December 31, 2019.
+Net realized gains and losses were insignificant in 2019 and 2018.
+Net realized gains were \$90 million in 2017.

 Concentrations of Risk

 The company invests excess cash in time deposits, money market funds and debt securities to diversify the concentration of cash among different financial institutions.
 The company has established credit exposure limits and monitors concentrations of credit risk associated with financial institution deposits.